brichi15/thanx_take_home/README.md

 run "npm install" to ensure all the correct packages are loaded onto the system <br />
 run "gem install fastlane" to install dependecies for fastlane <br />

+FOR BUILDING LOCALLY WITH FASTLANE: run "fastlane android build"